Last updated: 02 January 2026

 The Home Office is often suspicious of documentation from outside of the UK.
 If the Home Office determines that evidence you have provided isn’t genuine, this is generally very damaging to your case.

 You must be able to show how you were able to get access to the documentary evidence.
-For example, if a friend posted the document to you from your country of origin, you should provide the Home Office with the envelope.
+For example, if a friend posted the document to you from your country of origin, you should provide the Home Office with the envelope to show it was posted to you.

 Evidence of medical or psychological problems